 With a year of experience traveling the country independently, I’ve compiled this truly epic insider’s guide on how to stay safe in Pakistan.

-We are going to be covering a whole load of subjects.
-From the safety of solo female travellers in Pakistan to whether you could (or should) take your family on a trip to Pakistan.
-We’ll even discuss whether if it’s safe to drive in Pakistan and everything in between.
+From the safety of solo female travelers in Pakistan to whether you could (or should) take your family on a trip to the country, no stone will be left unturned in this Pakistan safety guide.

-- Is it Safe to Visit Pakistan Right Now?
+- Is Pakistan Safe to Visit Right Now?

 - 23 Top Safety Tips for Traveling to Pakistan

-- Is Pakistan safe for solo female travellers?
+- Is Pakistan Safe for Solo Female Travelers?

-Pakistan is AWESOME.
+Pakistan is awesome.
 It’s got all the natural scenery you could ever dream of and a host of rich cultures to learn about.
-Add A LOT of history and you’ve got yourself a prime travelling destination.
+Add A LOT of history and you’ve got yourself a prime traveling destination.

-On top of that, there’s nature to consider as well.
-Pakistan is in a major earthquake zone and sometimes monsoons can bring heavy rains and flooding.
+On the other hand, there are natural hazards to consider as well.
+Pakistan is in a major earthquake zone and sometimes monsoons can bring heavy rains, landslides, and flooding.